RodrigoRafaelSantos7/jmb-portfolio/src/content/pages/contact.md

 Thank you for reaching out!
 Whether you have a question, a suggestion, or just want to share your thoughts, great conversations often start with a single message.
 If you are shaping bold ideas, building projects at the crossroads of innovation and sustainability, or seeking a speaker to bring fresh insight to your stage, João Maria Botelho is open to dialogue.

 _Email:_
-Feel free to drop me an email at [example@example.com](mailto:example@example.com), and I'll do my best to respond as soon as possible.
+Feel free to drop me an email at [joaomariastbotelho@gmail.com](mailto:joaomariastbotelho@gmail.com), and João will do his best to respond as soon as possible.

 _Social Media:_
-Connect with me on social media as well.
-Find me on [Twitter](https://twitter.com) or [LinkedIn](https://www.linkedin.com/).
+Connect with João on social media as well.
+Find him on [Instagram](https://www.instagram.com/joaomariastbotelho) or [LinkedIn](https://www.linkedin.com/in/jo%C3%A3omariabotelho).

 _Connect, exchange, collaborate_